bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

     - Priority: `1000`
     - Name: `allow-app-to-db-5432`
     - Description: `Allow PostgreSQL traffic from app-subnet (VMSS) only.`
-  - ❌ Deny all other inbound **5432 (PostgreSQL)** from VirtualNetwork
-    - Source: Any
-    - Source port ranges: *
-    - Destination: Any
-    - Service: PostgreSQL
-    - Action: Deny
-    - Priority: 1010
-    - Name: `deny-other-subnets-to-db`
-    - Description: `Blocks all VNet/subnet PostgreSQL (5432) traffic except from VMSS app-subnet.
-Overrides default AllowVnetInBound.
-Does not affect AzureLoadBalancer since DB is not behind LB.`

 #### Application Subnet NSG (`app-subnet-sg`)
 - **Purpose:** Host Grafana VMSS and expose it securely.